 sustainability

-As part of the “EuropeanSustainabilityReporting Standards –Scope3”, the inclusion of ecological, social and ethical considerations in supply chain practices to reduce environmental impact is mandatory.
-This means that ecological and social responsibility must be assumed in the supply chain and the legal goals must be continuously approached.
+Under the "EuropeanSustainabilityReporting Standards –Scope3" , the integration of ecological, social, and ethical considerations into supply chain practices is mandatory to reduce environmental impact.
+This means that ecological and social responsibility must be assumed within the supply chain, and legal targets must be continuously improved.

-Ensuring the correct CO2 footprint calculation for suppliers -> Implementation of continuous, automated information from suppliers
+Ensuring correct CO2 footprint calculation by suppliers -> Implementation of continuous, automated information from suppliers

-Risk analyzes in the supplier map with regard to social and ecological uncertainties in the supply chain -> preventive avoidance of massive claims by your own customers or legal representatives
+Risk analyses in the supplier landscape regarding social and environmental uncertainties in the supply chains -> preventive avoidance of massive claims by one's own customers or legal representatives